 The ESM provides administrative services and other support services to the EFSF.
-To formalise such cooperation, the ESM and the EFSF entered into a Service Level Agreement starting on 1 January 2013.
+To formalise such cooperation, the ESM and the EFSF entered into a Service Level Agreement starting on 1 January 2013 and has been subsequently revised during 2020.
 Under the terms of this agreement, the ESM is entitled to charge a service fee to the EFSF (refer to Note 18).